weifanwu/EcoMotive/README.md

 - **Quiz:** Personalized quiz for users to find their top best fit cars.

 ## Group Members
+- Stephanie Wang
+- Taylor Russon
 - Arianna Khan
-- Yifei Tao
-- Ethan Wang
-- Stephanie Wang
+- Jackie Chen
-- Cici Zhao
+- Weifan Wu

 ## User Personas
 The two user personas we used when designing our product can be found [here](UserPersonas.pdf)